dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/dialog/info.md

 - `<Dialog.Navigation>`: The navigation field at the top of the component, default with a close button (Equal to the prop `navContent`).
 - `<Dialog.Header>`: The header field of the component, where the `title` will appear (Equal to the prop `headerContent`).
 - `<Dialog.Actions>`: An optional field for buttons at the bottom of the component.
-This field will appear by default for variant `confirm`.
+This field will appear by default for variant `confirmation`.

 ### More detailed information